PeterTheobald/SweepText/README.md

 sweeptext -collect '#errand' -headers -from "*" -exclude " (collected).txt" -to "#errands (collected).txt"
 ```

--refile or -move will find lines matching pattern, remove them from the source
+-refile or -move will find lines matching regex pattern, remove them from the source
     file, insert them into the target file.
-The pattern can be a glob "\*" or a
-    regex "/^\w+/".
-All lines moved from a source file are inserted into the
+All lines moved from a source file are
-    target file in the same order they were found.
+    inserted into the target file in the same order they were found.
 Each line in a source file
     can be moved to a different target file by using a named {word} in the
     target file name, eg: -refile "#{tag}" -to "hash-{tag}.txt".
     Sets the following options: "-cleanmatch -noaddlinks -noaddheaders -insert afterblank".